Riele Downs

 Riele Downs (born July 8, 2001) is a Canadian actress.
 She began her career as a child actress, playing Faith in the 2013 film The Best Man Holiday.
 She went on to co-star as Charlotte on the Nickelodeon television series Henry Danger from 2014 to 2020.
-In 2022, she starred as Darby Harper in the Hulu film Darby and the Dead.

-Life and career
+Early life and career

 Downs was born on July 8, 2001.
 She has indicated that she has "some experience with dancing".